PowerCodersOrg/powercoders.org/site/content/_index.md

 image: /img/donation_action.jpg
 intro:
   header: >-
-    * * *  C H R I S T M A S  C A M P A I G N  * * *  Are you eager to support our meaningful cause but are just too busy to volunteer, especially at this time of year?
+    * * *  C H R I S T M A S * * * D O N A T I O N  * * *  Are you eager to support our meaningful cause but are just too busy to volunteer, especially at this time of year?
 No problem!
 How about donating 1 hour in the form of your hourly wage?
 This way you sort of work for us for an hour without straining your calendar even further.
   text: Donate 1 hour of your life!
   video_id: ''
 get_involved: